dipo0x/url-shortener/README.md

 go install
 ```

-After that, run this command to create a .env file with which youcan get started with.
+After that, run this command to create a .env file with which you can get started with.

 ```bash
 bash setup.sh